 Final theses

-The Professorship for Entrepreneurship and Organization Studies supervises Bachelor and Master theses in the areas of entrepreneurship, organization studies, HRM and innovation and strategic management that are designed as conceptual papers, qualitative studies, or literature reviews.
+The Professorship for Entrepreneurship and Organization Studies supervises Bachelor and Master theses in the areas of entrepreneurship, organization studies and management more broadly, mostly with a conceptual or qualitative orientation.
 You can either come with a fixed topic idea or you can specify a broad area of interest out of which a research question will be developed in the course of the supervision.

 Goal

-The aim is to develop an independent piece of scientific work.
-This means that:
+The aim of the thesis process is to support you in developing an independent piece of scientific work.
+This entails:

-• Students are able to demonstrate how to transform entrepreneurial, organizational or strategic problems or questions into a scientific research process.
+• transforming entrepreneurial, organizational or managerial problems or questions into a scientific research design,

-• Students learn to apply at least one scientific method for answering their research question: a systematic literature review, qualitative research methods or a conceptual development.
+• learning to apply at least one scientific method for answering the research question (e.g. a systematic literature review, qualitative research methods or a conceptual development),

-• Students are able to communicate about their research project by presenting core arguments, applied methods, results and general/theoretical implications in written form.
+• communicating about the research by presenting core arguments, methods, results and general/theoretical implications in written and, if required, oral form.

-Please refer to the examinations regulation for the general formal and procedural requirements.
+Please refer to the examination regulations for the general formal and procedural requirements.

 Supervision Process